-Does organic pest-free gardening sound like an unattainable dream?
+Does Organic Pest Control gardening sound like an unattainable dream?

-To many gardeners it might, but achieving organic pest control is all about the working ecosystem.
+To many gardeners, organic pest control might, but achieving organic pest control is all about creating the working ecosystem.

 Here are some general tips for using an organic approach to managing pests in your garden.